ansible-collections/dellemc.os10/roles/os10_interface/README.md

 Interface role
 ==============

 This role facilitates the configuration of interface attributes.
 It supports the configuration of admin state, description, MTU, IP address, IP helper, suppress_ra and port mode.
-This role is abstracted for Dell EMC Power Switch platforms running Dell EMC SmartFabric OS10.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The interface role requires an SSH connection for connectivity to a Dell EMC Power Switch platform running Dell EMC SmartFabric OS10.
+The interface role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10.
 You can use any of the built-in OS connection variables .

 Role variables
 --------------